ahmedibrahimX/rms/Readme.md

 3. Refactor the code and make sure no test cases are broken as a result.

 # CI
-> I added a very simple CI pipeline using Github Actions to run the test suite and build the project's artifact.
+> I added a very simple CI pipeline using Github Actions to run the test suite and build the project's artifact and publish it to Github packages.

 # Database design
 > **Disclaimer:** I draw an initial ERD after reading the requirements to get an insight of how this can be modeled,